-- Referrals are being accepted through the UHNBC emergency department, inpatient units at UHNBC, or family doctors.
+- Referrals are being accepted through the UHNBC emergency department, inpatient units at UHNBC, family doctors, or surgeons.
 As the program evolves, this may change.

 - If you’re eligible and willing to receive care through the program, the Hospital at Home care team will work with you to support your return home and share information about your care plan and how you’ll be supported in your home.

 What are the benefits of the Hospital at Home program?

 - Hospital at Home type programs have been used in other organizations worldwide and have been shown to improve patients’ and families’ experiences of care.
 Research shows that Hospital at Home is as safe as or safer than traditional in-patient care.

 - A hospital stay can sometimes pose physical, cultural, financial, or psychological barriers to accessing care that, for some, can be reduced by being at home.